plone/training/mastering-plone/resources.rst

         display: block;
     }

-The css is not very exciting.
+The CSS is not very exciting.
 It hides the :guilabel:`only in current section` below the search-box (we could also overwrite the viewlet, but ...).

 It also hides the event-fields we added in :ref:`events-label` from people submitting their talks.